invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

 > Make sure that you will set `content-available: 1` (contentAvailable if you are using firebase admin sdk) if you want to receive notification when your app is in foreground

-### 1. When creating the message contents for sending, in your back-end
+### 1. Update the message payload, sent via your backend

 ```json
 // FCM